Jahn-Teller distortion on strained La$_3$Ni$_2$O$_7$ thin films

-To further elucidate the role of JT distortion, we compare electronic structures for SLAO and LAO substrates by calculating their Fermi surfaces, shown in Fig.~\ref{fig:Hall}(a,b), with TB parameters specified in Appendix~\ref{Appendix:model}.
+To further elucidate how the JT distortion impacts the electronic structure, we compare the band structures of thin films on SLAO and LAO substrates.
+The most direct consequence of the JT distortion is a qualitative reconstruction of the Fermi surface, as shown in Fig.~\ref{fig:Hall}(a,b), with TB parameters specified in Appendix~\ref{Appendix:model}.
 For SLAO, we obtain two Fermi surfaces: an electron-like $\alpha$-pocket and a hole-like $\beta$-pocket, whose shapes agree well with recent ARPES measurements~\cite{2025Shen}.
 In contrast, for LAO, an additional hole-like $\gamma$-pocket appears near the Brillouin zone corner, as highlighted in Fig.~\ref{fig:Hall}(b).
-As the JT distortion increases, the onsite energy of $d_{z^2}$ orbitals is lowered relative to the $d_{x^2-y^2}$ orbital, as shown in Fig.~\ref{fig:Hall}(d).
+As the JT distortion increases, the onsite energy of $d_{z^2}$ orbitals is lowered with respect to the $d_{x^2-y^2}$ orbital, as shown in Fig.~\ref{fig:Hall}(d).
 Consequently, the $\gamma$-band, which is predominantly of symmetric $d^+_{z^2}$ character near the zone corner, is pushed below the Fermi level, resulting in the disappearance of the $\gamma$-pocket.
 This establishes a $\Delta_{JT}$-driven Lifshitz transition associated with the appearance or disappearance of the $\gamma$-pocket.